overturetool/overturetool.github.io/_netmeetings/Net-Meeting-121.md

 ## Review Status of the Action List

 A list of actions can here found [here](https://github.com/overturetool/overturetool.github.io/issues?q=is%3Aissue+is%3Aopen+label%3A%22action+net-meeting%22).

-No progress reported.
+* https://github.com/overturetool/overturetool.github.io/issues/18 - no progress.
+Peter/Nick to discuss f2f in January
+* https://github.com/overturetool/overturetool.github.io/issues/32 - to be discussed under Licensing section below

 ## Overture Language Board Status

+* RMs RMs readu for annotations and proof obligation generation from total functions.
+Both need some work with Overture integration
+* LB Minutes:

 ## Status of VDMTools/ViennaTalk